UW-THINKlab/P2P_sharing_open_source/README.md

-# Peer-to-peer community sharing
+# Peer-to-peer resource sharing

 Code for paper "Untapped Capacity of Place-based Peer-to-Peer (P2P) Resource Sharing for Community Resilience" by Zhengyang Li, Katherine Idziorek, Anthony Chen, Cynthia Chen.

 ## Requirements
 - Python 3.x.
 - Common libraries such as numpy, pandas, matplotlib, scipy, etc.
-- folium (for visualization)
-- Gurobi (for optimization)
+- Gurobi 10.0.2 (for optimization)
-- Networkx (for network analysis)
+- Networkx 3.1 (for network analysis)

 ## Installation guide
-- Clone this repo.
+Clone this repo.

 ## Demo
-See the Demo folder for the demo code and expected output.
+See the `Demo` folder for the demo code and the expected output.

 ## File organization
 - `data`: The derived data used in this project.